ozgur/python-firebase/README.md

 ## Concurrency

 The interface heavily depends on the standart **multiprocessing** library when concurrency comes in.
-While creating an asynchronous call, an on-demand process pool is created and, the async method is executed by one the idle process inside the pool.
+While creating an asynchronous call, an on-demand process pool is created and, the async method is executed by one of the idle process inside the pool.
 The pool remains alive until the main process dies.
 So every time you trigger an async call, you always use the same pool.
-When the method returns, the pool process ships the returning value back to the main process with the callback function provided.
+When the method returns, the pool process ships the returning value back to the main process within the callback function provided.

 ```python
 import json